DEFRA/defra-ai-sdlc/defra-ai-playbook/defra-ai-sdlc-playbook/general/general-development-guidance.md

 - **Manual Review**: Ensure tests are readable, understandable, and effectively document application functionality.
 Testing can be reviewed by QA, BAs, POs, or AI tools.
 - **Prompting**: Tailor prompts to generate tests that align with organisational standards and preferred testing styles.

-A note on **test driven development**. [insert explainer from Adam as to why this doesnt really work for unit testing].
+A note on **test driven development**.
+[TODO: insert explainer from Adam as to why this doesnt really work for unit testing].
 However, the same outcome - well tested functional code - can be achieved by the process advocated in this playbook.
 Also, separately to the codebase and its unit tests, automated end-to-end tests can be written independently using the same requirements in "test first" manner.

 ## Use Logging to Help Debug